-In June 2017, GASB issued Statement No. 87, Leases, ("GASB 87").
+• GASB Statement No. 87, Leases, ("GASB 87") is effective for fiscal years beginning after June 15, 2021, as amended.
 The objective of GASB 87 is to improve accounting and financial reporting for leases by governments.
 This statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+The Corporation has not yet completed their evaluation of GASB 87.